-In this article, we’ll show you how you can get the perfect clicks of white objects against white background.
+In this article, we’ll show you how you can get the perfect clicks of white objects against a white background.
 And you won’t need to go to a commercial product photography studio to shoot it.
-You can do this at your home-studio.
+You can do this at your home studio.

 Let’s go step by step.